AshleyYakeley/Truth/mkdocs/docs/types.md

 end;
 ```

-Data types are not subtypes of `Entity` and are not storable.
+Data types are not subtypes of `Entity` and are not storable, except with the `storable` keyword (see below).
-You can use closed entity types (below) for that.

 Datatypes can take parameters.
 The variance of each parameter is specified like this: